 Table 1.
-The objective rule evaluation indices for classification rules.
+The objective rule evaluation indices for classification rules used in this research.
 P: Probability of the antecedent and/or consequent of a rule.
 S: Statistical variable based on P. I: Information of the antecedent and/or consequent of a rule.
 N: Number of instances included in the antecedent and/or consequent of a rule.
 D: Distance of a rule from the others based on rule attributes.